 The ride itself is fun, too, but I won't give away why – you'll have to ride it yourself to see!

 9. Stay at Universal for early park access

 One of my biggest tips for visiting Universal Orlando is to stay at one of the park-associated hotels.
-There are five of them — the Cabana Bay Beach Resort, Loews Royal Pacific Resort, the Hard Rock Hotel, Loews Portofino Bay Hotel, Loews Sapphire Falls Resort, and the new Aventura Hotel.
+There are six of them — the Cabana Bay Beach Resort, Loews Royal Pacific Resort, the Hard Rock Hotel, Loews Portofino Bay Hotel, Loews Sapphire Falls Resort, and the new Aventura Hotel.

 Staying at any of these hotels will give you access to both Universal parks one hour before they officially open – meaning this is the best way to see Diagon Alley without any people, or to get in line for the Gringotts ride when there's no wait.